toji/toji.dev/webgpu-best-practices/device-loss.md

  - The canvas on their page freezes on the last frame that was rendered.
  - If the page wasn't rendering to a canvas at all, such as if you're only doing compute work with the GPU, then the user may not get any feedback about the problem at all.
 It'll just... stop.

 For the user, best case scenario is that something does visibly go wrong, like a canvas turning black.
 It at least ives them a hint that they may want to try refreshing the page.
 But if things just fail with no feedback it can take a long time before they realize something is wrong, and it may not be clear to them on the next run if things are working properly or not.
-It's a recipie for frustration, over something that may not even be related to your page!
+It's a recipe for frustration, over something that may not even be related to your page!
 Nobody wants frustrated users.

 That's why you owe it to them to do SOME form of lost device handling, even if only to acknowledge to them that it happened.